quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Initial packet with the same version implies acceptance of that version.

-Negotiated version cannot be identified for flows for which a handshake is not observed, such as in the case of connection migration; however, these flows might eventually be associated with flows for which a version has been identified; see {{sec-flow-association}}.
+Negotiated version cannot be identified for flows for which a handshake is not observed, such as in the case of connection migration; however, it might be possible to associate a flow with a flow for which a version has been identified; see {{sec-flow-association}}.

 This document focuses on QUIC Version 1, and this section applies only to